Last Updated on: 9th October 2023, 10:25 am

 A tortoise may survive for several months in warm indoor temperatures without a heat lamp.
 However, it’ll likely have soft shell and metabolic bone disease because it still needs UVB rays to thrive.

-It’ll be okay if you rely solely on a heat lamp and never give your tortoise sunlight.
+It’ll be okay to rely solely on a heat lamp and never give your tortoise sunlight.
 As long as the bulb provides UVB rays, this will supplement your tortoise’s need for vitamin D and calcium.

 Bulbs can artificially regulate its internal clock and will ensure it basks properly.
 Many tortoises that live indoors, especially in regions with little natural sunlight, experience long and happy lives with artificial UVB rays.

 Direct sunlight is a natural and more efficient method.
-If you wish to boost your tortoise’s mood, bone strength, and energy levels, offer supervised sunbathing time whenever you can.
+If you wish to boost your tortoise’s mood, bone strength, and energy levels, offer supervised sunbathing whenever possible.

-On average, tortoises require 8-12 hours of sunlight each day to remain healthy.
-Providing less than this, even with a heat lamp, can lead to your tortoise entering brumation, depending on its species.
+Tortoises require 8-12 hours of sunlight each day to remain healthy.
+Even with a heat lamp, providing less than this can lead to certain tortoise species entering brumation.

-Worse still, your tortoise might absorb too much Vitamin D, which can lead to excess body calcium (hypercalcemia).
+Worse still, your tortoise might absorb too much Vitamin D, leading to excess body calcium (hypercalcemia).
 Also, vitamin D toxicity is associated with renal problems in tortoises.

 With the pros and cons in mind, you may choose to forgo sunlight or use it in tandem with artificial lights.
 This is sensible because UV-emitting bulbs rarely cause skin problems or heat stress.